w3c/wcag-act/contribute.md

 ## Provide Feedback
 The [ACT Taskforce](https://www.w3.org/WAI/GL/task-forces/conformance-testing/) welcomes the feedback in two ways:

-1. *Pull requests:* Submit a pull request if you have a change you wish to propose to the work.
+1. *Pull requests:*
+**Submit a pull request if you have a change you wish to propose to the work.
 Pull requests are best used if you have a very specific change in mind.
+When ready for review, label your pull request Ready for Survey.
+**Or review and comment on existing pull requests to provide feedback to the author.
 2. *Issues:* Submit an issue if you feel there is a problem with some of the existing work which you wish to discuss.
 Issues are best used if you do not have a change in mind.

 ### Submit An Issue